From Age Estimation to Age-Invariant Face Recognition: Generalized Age Feature Extraction Using Order-Enhanced Contrastive Learning: Order-Enhanced Contrastive Learning

 For AIFR, on the other hand, since both identity and age features need to be learned, we use a multitask encoder with two fully-connected layers in parallel to learn these two sets of features simultaneously.
 Additionally, following \cite{wang2024cross}, age groups are used instead of specific ages, as usually there are no significant visual changes within a short time span.

-Unlike \cite{wang2024cross}, where a GAN \cite{wang2021age} generates an additional sample within a random age group as part of the data augmentation process, OrdCon generates samples for every age group except the one represented by the input face to learn the identity of the same individual across different ages.
+Unlike \cite{wang2024cross}, where a generative adversarial network (GAN) \cite{wang2021age} synthesizes an additional sample within a random age group as part of the data augmentation process, OrdCon leverages samples for every age group except the one represented by the input face to learn the identity of the same individual across different ages.
 To achieve this, a condition (the age group label) is fed to the GAN to guide the synthesis process.
 We use the same GAN model as in \cite{wang2021age} due to its superior capability in identity preservation, which is crucial for face recognition with synthesized samples \cite{paraperas2024arc2face}.

 To leverage multiple positive augmented samples from each input image, identity features are learned using the multi-positive contrastive loss \cite{tian2024stablerep}, formulated as:

 where

 where $y_{id}^{(\cdot)}$ represents the identity label, and $z_{id}^{(\cdot)}$ denotes the extracted identity features.